Skip Navigation

 For help with setting up a virtual environment, see the Python documentation.

-Finally, the dependencies can now be installed into the newly created environment:
+Finally, install the dependencies into the newly created environment:

 $ pip install -r requirements.txt

-Installing the dependencies also caused several other dependencies to be installed.
-You can see them by using pip’s feature list:
+Installing the dependencies also installs their dependencies.
+You can see them by using pip’s feature list

 $ pip list